 - The Financial Aid Office also provides secure access to information showing verification document requests for each student at https://mycampus.hamptonu.edu/web/mycampus/home.
 Required forms are also accessible from our financial aid website at: http://www.hamptonu.edu/studentservices/financialaid/fa_forms.cfm

 - Verification may require the submission of IRS transcripts, tax documents, and other additional information.
 As a courtesy, the Financial Aid Office may use a variety of methods in order to contact students about what documents are needed to be submitted for verification.
 These methods may include electronic messages on the student's HUNet account, emails, and phone calls, if applicable.

+You must mail in your required documents.
+FAXES WILL NOT BE ACCEPTED.
 Verification documents should be submitted at the student's earliest convenience, but no later than 14 days prior to the planned term of enrollment.
 This will ensure the Financial Aid Office has the amount of time necessary to review the information, make corrections (if needed), and award aid.

 Failure to submit the required documents (or to submit them in a timely manner) will delay or possibly eliminate the disbursement of federal Title IV funds.

 Families who file federal tax extensions must forward a copy of the federal request for extension, form 4868, to the Financial Aid Office along with copies of all W2's.
 Additional documentation may be requested.
 A temporary review may allow for aid disbursements, but aid may be rescinded if the family does not provide a complete IRS Tax Return Transcript and any other necessary documents within the required timeframe as determined by the Financial Aid Office.